iffybooks/host-a-website-at-home/README.md

 # ▶ Set up your hardware

-❏ Insert your microSD card into the card slot on your single-board computer.
-The printed side of the microSD card should be facing out.
+❏ Insert the flashed microSD card into the card slot on your single-board computer.
+The printed side of the microSD card should be facing away from the board.

 <img src="images/efdc00e9e93d873ee1697127995f147dd3b5a46b.jpg" title="" alt="01_IMG_4115.jpg" width="257">

+❏ Find the USB-C power cable and connect it to your USB power supply.
+Plug the other end of the cable into the USB-C port closest to the corner of the board.

 <img src="images/5e611879019878714352d1b98e8d3d2c49bc67e9.jpg" title="" alt="02_IMG_4116.jpg" width="335">

+❏ Plug your USB-C to 2x USB-A adapter into the remaining USB-C port. *(Note: You can power your computer using either USB port, but only this one supports USB peripherals.)*

 <img src="images/18982930c0d9f6be464956577970ce2d4e5d6318.jpg" title="" alt="03_IMG_4120.jpg" width="333">

+❏ Connect a USB keyboard to your USB-C to 2x USB-A adapter.

+❏ Plug your Mini HDMI to HDMI adapter into the computer's Mini HDMI port.

 <img src="images/e4056d689b4e0cda8e4bdd69d75490dd01e07841.jpg" title="" alt="04_IMG_4128.jpg" width="348">

+❏ Plug an HDMI cable into the adapter from the last step.
+Connect the other end of the cable to the HDMI port on a monitor or TV.

 # ▶ Turn on your computer

-❏ Plug a USB-C cable into your computer and connect it to a USB power supply (2 amps or more).
+❏ Plug your USB power supply into a wall outlet.

 ❏ After a brief startup sequence, your screen should look like this: